Become a Volunteer

 surgeries and vaccinations and returning sterilized cats to their neighborhood

-- Participating in our PACK program gets our shelter dogs out for a Saturday morning walk or run.
+- Participating in our PACK program gets our shelter dogs out for a Saturday morning or Sunday afternoon walk or run.

 - FLYERS - Distributing our adoptable Pet of the Week, wildlife, and other